AlignmentResearch/learned-planner/README.md

 ![Learned Planner - Level18](https://github.com/user-attachments/assets/764939ec-1cb7-482d-a42d-72609aa76b23)

-This repository contains the evaluation and interpretability code for the paper "Planning behavior in a recurrent neural network that plays Sokoban", from the ICML 2024 Mechanistic Interpretability Workshop. ([OpenReview](https://openreview.net/forum?id=T9sB3S2hok)) ([arXiv](https://arxiv.org/abs/2407.15421))
+This repository contains the evaluation and interpretability code for the paper "Planning behavior in a recurrent neural network that plays Sokoban". ([OpenReview-ICML-MI-Workshop](https://openreview.net/forum?id=T9sB3S2hok)) ([arXiv](https://arxiv.org/abs/2407.15421))

 The [lp-training repository](https://github.com/AlignmentResearch/lp-training/) lets you train the neural networks on Sokoban.
 If you just want to train the DRC networks, you should go there.